sigillabs/mobidex/README.md

 > Hint: Don't forget to do ```npm init``` to generate profile.json.

-after the install process being completed, run the following into the command line with **administration execution**:
+after the install has finished, run the following into the command line with **administration execution**:
 ```
 npm install -g --production windows-build-tools
 ```